• Research

 Stimulus categorising is an important element of the process of perception, as it eliminates the effort put into thinking about the stimuli characteristics and matching them with previous stimuli, in terms of colour, shape of packaging, font etc. The font of labels often carries the information related to the product brand and category.
 Thanks to that the consumer can categorise the product immediately, for example classify it as a luxury cosmetic, even if the brand is unknown.

-do we apply to consumer
+What techniques do we apply to consumer behaviour research?

 We use the following techniques in our consumer behaviour research projects: